dmccuskey/DMC-Corona-Library/README.md

 **Issues**

-If you have any issues, please post them here on github: https://github.com/dmccuskey/DMC-Corona-Library/issues
+If you have any issues, please post them here on github: [dmc_library issues](https://github.com/dmccuskey/DMC-Corona-Library/issues)